aka7774/generate_from_json/README.md

   - hypernet is the internal name (note that it is not a file name)
     - "None" is used to specify None
   - The reason it's all so disjointed is due to the original spec.
-- sd_model_hash and hypernet should be written at the top
-  - It takes time to reload each time it switches.
 - Note that if an item does not exist in the txt2img screen, the Settings value itself will be rewritten during processing.
   - sd_model_hash
   - hypernet